dbmi-bgm/cgap-portal/docs/source/docker-local.rst

     $ brew install docker

-Prior to building the image, navigate to deploy/docker/local and open docker_development.ini
+Prior to building the image, navigate to deploy/docker/local and open docker_development.ini.

-* Modify env.name and indexer.namespace - these values must be globally unique (feel free to just replace the name)
+* Modify env.name and indexer.namespace - these values must be globally unique with respect to our infrastructure (feel free to just replace the name)
 * Consider changing load_prod_data to load_local_data if you need to load more inserts

 There are two new Make targets that should be sufficient for normal use.
 To build the image locally, ensure your